 '''

 +++ ByeTopic, ShuffledEventList

 [

 'Goodbye, your majesty. you say, with a little bow, just to be

 on the safe side.\b

 Farewell, mysterious messenger, the king replies, perhaps

 we shall meet again. ',

 'Well, er, cheerio then, sire. you say.\b

 Solomon cocks one eyebrow, Cheerio?
 Is that how angels speak?

 Fare thee well.',

 'Goodbye, sir. you bid him farewell.\b

-God be with you too. the king replies formally, before returning
+Good be with you too. the king replies formally, before returning

-to his contemplations.'
+to his contemplations. '

 ]

 '''

-Note the symmetry here between HelloTopic and ByeTopic: while HelloTopic handles both implicit and explicit conversation initiation, (as of TADS 3.0.6p) ByeTopic handles both explicit and implicit conversation termination.
+Note the symmetry here between HelloTopic and ByeTopic: while HelloTopic handles both implicit and explicit conversation initiation, ByeTopic handles both explicit and implicit conversation termination.